 MP for Poplar and Limehouse

-Apsana Begum is the Labour MP for Poplar and Limehouse, first elected in 2019.
-She has served on the Education Committee (2020–2024) and sat on committees including the Strategic Litigation Against Public Participation Bill (2024) and the Animal Welfare (Kept Animals) Bill (2021).
+Apsana Begum is the Labour (Co-op) MP for Poplar and Limehouse, first elected in December 2019.
+She has served on the Education Committee (2020–2024) and has sat on committees examining legislation, including the Animal Welfare (Kept Animals) Bill and the Strategic Litigation Against Public Participation Bill, reflecting a focus on education, welfare and justice issues.

-Declared financial interests include one miscellaneous entry, one shareholdings entry, and one visits outside the UK entry.
+Declared financial interests include miscellaneous interests, shareholdings, and visits outside the UK.

 Generated 21 February 2026